javierjulio/dotfiles/README.md

 * `cd ~/.dotfiles`
 * `git clone git://github.com/javierjulio/dotfiles.git`
 * `rake install`
-** Will link all files to home directory.
+  * Will link all files to home directory.
 For any files that require input, it will prompt (e.g. gitconfig).
-** To update system with changes re-run `rake install` and it will check for identical files and prompt if a replace will occur.
+  * To update system with future changes just re-run `rake install` and it will check for identical files and prompt if a replace will occur.
 The replace action preserves existing file in `file.orig`.
 * Create a `~/.localrc` file for settings specific to a system (bashrc will automatically source if file exists).

 # Resources